← Back to Blog

 You lack Google Ads expertise in-house:

 If no one on your team understands Google Ads, hiring someone new is risky.
 An experienced agency brings immediate expertise.
 They've managed 50+ healthcare accounts.
-Your new hire would take 6–12 months to get that experience.
+Your new hire would take 6–12 months to reach that experience level.

 Google Ads needs 10–15 hours/week minimum.
-Part-time employees are harder to manage and they deprioritize your account for other tasks.
-An agency gives you full-time expert attention for a fraction of the cost.
+Part-time employees deprioritize your account for other tasks.
+An agency gives you full-time expert attention at a fraction of the full-time cost.

 When to Go In-House